herrera-luis/cloud-devops-nanodegree/deploy HA web app using Cloudformation/readme.md

 ![img-1](diagram/Project-02-DevOps-NanoDegree.jpeg)

-In this project, you’ll deploy web servers for a highly available web app using CloudFormation.
-You will write the code that creates and deploys the infrastructure and web application from the ground up.
-You will begin with deploying the networking components followed by servers, security roles and software.
+This project, deploys a web servers for a highly available web app using CloudFormation.
+The script begin deploying the networking components followed by servers, security roles and software.

 ## Instructions